Trade Dumping and Its Consequences

 A country prevents dumping through trade agreements.
-If both partners stick to the agreement, they can compete fairly and avoid it.
+If both partners stick to the agreement, they can compete fairly and avoid dumping.

 Violations of dumping rules can be difficult to prove and expensive to enforce.
 For example, the North American Free Trade Agreement (now the United States-Mexico-Canada Agreement) provides a mechanism to review violations of the trade agreement.
-A NAFTA panel concluded that Canada was dumping lumber.
-In 2004, it said the United States did not prove the dumping had harmed the American lumber industry.

 If that country is a member of the WTO or EU, it must prove that dumping existed before slapping on the duties.
 These organizations want to make sure that countries don't use anti-dumping tariffs as a way to sneak in trade protectionism.